Photonic topological insulators induced by non-Hermitian disorders in a coupled-cavity array: Results

-\emph{Phase diagrams.---} For disordered systems, the topological invariant should be defined in real space.
-Even in the clean limit, the real-space topological invariant would be a natural choice to characterize non-Hermitian systems due to their extreme sensitivities to boundary conditions (open-boundary spectra are very different from the periodic ones).
-Therefore, the topology is encoded in the spectra with open boundary condition where protected edge states can exist.
+\textbf{{Phase diagrams}.} For disordered systems, the topological invariant should be defined in real space.
+Even in the clean limit, the real-space topological invariant would be a natural choice to characterize non-Hermitian systems due to their extreme sensitivity to boundary conditions (open-boundary spectra are very different from the periodic ones), and the topology is encoded in the spectra with open-boundary condition where protected edge states can exist.